-Anna Greenberg has over 15 years of experience polling in the political, non-profit and academic sectors.
+Anna Greenberg has over 20 years of experience polling in the political, non-profit and academic sectors.
 She joined GQRR in 2001, after teaching public opinion and survey research methodology at Harvard University’s John F. Kennedy School of Government.
-She was the lead pollster in many successful campaigns including for Mayor Bill de Blasio, Governor Mark Dayton, State Senator Wendy Davis, former Congresswoman Gabrielle Giffords, Congressman Pete Gallego and Congresswoman Michelle Lujan Grisham.
+She was the lead pollster in many successful campaigns including for Mayor Bill de Blasio, Governor Tom Wolf, Governor Mark Dayton, former Congresswoman Gabrielle Giffords, Congressman Ron Barber and Congresswoman Michelle Lujan Grisham.

 In 2014, Greenberg won the “Pollster of the Year” award from the AAPC for her work with Mayor Bill de Blasio’s campaign for mayor of New York City.

 Greenberg works with a wide range of NGOs on issues ranging from women’s health to LGBT rights to attitudes about religion to reducing gun violence to reforming drug laws.
 She heads GQR Digital and is a leader in the growing field of data analytics and micro-targeting, measuring the impact of social media on public opinion and using social media to move voters, consumers, and activists.

 A sought after commentator, Greenberg has appeared on CBS’ Face the Nation, NPR’s All Things Considered and Morning Edition and BBC’s World News America.
 She regularly provides commentary on politics to publications including The New York Times, Washington Post, and Politico.

 Greenberg serves on the National Board of the American National Election Study (2014-2017) and is a research fellow at American University’s Center for Congressional and Presidential Studies.
 She holds a BA in Government from Cornell University and Ph.D. in Political Science from the University of Chicago.